 What is the Custom Shape Tool?

-The basic Shape tools allow you to form your photos and projects into rectangles, circles, ellipses and polygons, but Photoshop also offers a Custom Shape tool.
+The basic Shape tools allow you to form your photos and projects into rectangles, make circles, ellipses and polygons, but Photoshop also offers a Custom Shape tool.
 This tool allows you to add various stock shapes to an image, like music notes, hearts and flowers.
 Where it differs from a brush is that it allows you more freedom to control the size and proportions of the shape as well.
 You can also use Shape tools to create frames for your photos and projects or add shape elements to them.

 The Sky Is the Limit With Custom Shapes